-Passengers are allowed to bring liquid hand sanitizer in a container that’s up to 12 ounces in carry-on bags; previously, liquids could be in containers of no more than 3 ounces.
+Passengers are allowed to bring liquid hand sanitizer in containers up to 12 ounces in carry-on bags; previously, liquids could be in containers no bigger than 3.4 ounces.
 And they can board flights with driver’s licenses that expired beginning March 1, 2020, “to use it as acceptable ID at checkpoints for one year after expiration date, plus 60 days after the COVID-19 national emergency.”
-(Some people have been unable to renew their licenses due to the outbreak.)
+(Some people have been unable to renew their licenses because of the outbreak.)

 And note that you now have until Oct.
 1, 2021, before you’ll need a security-enhanced Real ID instead of a regular driver’s license in order to get through airport security.
 The deadline was delayed a year.